John Nichols (law enforcement officer)

-John Nichols (1918 – December 18, 1998) was an American law enforcement officer and politician who served as the head of the police departments of the Michigan cities of Detroit and Farmington Hills, as well as the sheriff of Oakland County, Michigan.
+John Nichols (1918 – December 18, 1998) was an American law enforcement officer and politician who served as the sheriff of Oakland County, Michigan from 1985 to 1998.
+He previously served as the commissioner of the Detroit Police Department from 1970 to 1973, and the chief of police in Farmington Hills, Michigan from 1977 to 1985.
 He also unsuccessfully ran in the 1973 Detroit mayoral election, being narrowly defeated by Coleman Young.

 Early life and education

 Nichols was born in 1918 in Detroit's southwest side's Hungarian community.
 In 1935, he graduated from the city's Southwestern High School at the age of sixteen.

 Nichols would, in 1968, graduate with a degree in police administration from Wayne State University.

 Detroit Police Department career

 Nichols joined the Detroit Police Department in 1942.

 Nichols was in uniform during the 1943 Detroit race riot.
 Several days later he was drafted into the United States Army.
 He served 3.5 years in the United States Army, rising to the rank of captain and becoming a company commander in the European Theater of World War II.
 After his military service, in 1946, he rejoined the Detroit Police Department force.

 In 1948, he became a police detective, and was assigned to the department's juvenile bureau.
 In 1965, he was promoted to district inspector.

 In 1966, he was promoted to deputy superintendent.
 In 1967, he was promoted to superintendent, making him second-in-command of the department.
 Later in 1967, the 1967 Detroit riot took place.

 In 1968, he received a degree in police administration from Wayne State University.
 He would go on to teach a course there himself on police work.